Asymmetric Feedback Learning in Online Convex Games: Convergence Results for Strongly Monotone Games

 \section{Convergence Results for Strongly Monotone Games}

-In this section, we analyze a Nash equilibrium convergence given that the game \eqref{eq:def:game} is strongly monotone.
+In this section, we analyze Nash equilibrium convergence given that the game \eqref{eq:def:game} is strongly monotone.
 It is well-known that the Nash equilibrium is unique in strongly monotone games \cite{rosen1965existence}, which we denote by $x^{*}$.
-In what follows, we first present a convergence analysis for the pure first-order and zeroth-order methods.
-Then, we provide a last-iterate Nash equilibrium convergence result for Algorithm~\ref{alg:algorithm_asym}.
+In what follows, we provide the last-iterate Nash equilibrium convergence result for Algorithm~\ref{alg:algorithm_asym}.